10 Lesser Known Facts About Indian Leopards – Video

 - The leopard is the most elusive and secretive of the large felids.
 It is extremely difficult to track and locate them in the wild.

-- Leopards are skill climbers, They can climb tree very quickly, Their Paws are designed to get a better grip on the tree than other big cats.
+- Leopards are skilled climbers, They can climb trees very quickly, Their Paws are designed to get a better grip on the tree than other big cats.

 - Leopards live in the widest range of habitats in India.
 This big cat can survive in various difficult geographical regions.
-They are spread across India in various locations and have adapted themselves as per the climate and region.
+They are spread across India in various locations and have adapted themselves to the climate and region.

-- Being nocturnal animals, leopards are active at night and hunt the prey mostly during the night time.
+- Being nocturnal animals, leopards are active at night and hunt their prey mostly during the nighttime.

 - Indian leopards are solitary predators, with the exception of the mating season.

 - you would only find one leopard in its specific marked territory.

 - Leopards live 21-23 years in captivity.
 However, their life span in the wild can be estimated around to be 10-14 years.
 Disease, traps, and predation by Lions, and Tigers can be responsible for leopard deaths in tiger reserves and National Parks.